 We speak words.
 We speak names, actions, qualities, connectors, and exclamatory words as well.
 We speak and that is what we call a SPEECH.
 Hence, Parts of our Speech i.e. the words we use to make meaningful sentences are the PARTS of SPEECH!
 They are Noun, Pronoun, Adjective, Verb, Adverb, Preposition, Conjunction, Interjections and Article Determiners.
 These NINE Classes represent the whole Vocabulary in language.
 The words we speak are classified as one of these Parts.
 Remember that the same word can be a Noun and in the next sentence it can be USED as a VERB.

-Take it as an honest advice, without knowing the proper usage of each part of speech, you cannot dream of Correct Usage of English Language in Writing or Speaking.
+Take it as a piece of honest advice, without knowing the proper usage of each part of speech, you cannot dream of Correct Usage of English Language in Writing or Speaking.
 It is like getting a tool in hand but unaware or unskilled in the use.
 To make the best of a word, mastery over Parts of Speech is the must-have prerequisite.

 See this Tongue Twister: Can you can a can as a canner can can a can?